Last updated on November 25th, 2020

 Most often, heart and brain problems are linked with plant-based foods, and to some extent, it can be true as well.
 Furthermore, sometimes the insufficient intake of a plant-based diet can also deprive individuals of their daily requirement of vitamins, proteins, and minerals.

 But another side of these problems is that such risks can be conveniently overcome by picking the apt foods for you.
-Nowadays, there are plenty of foods under a plant-based diet that one can choose.
+Nowadays, there are plenty of foods on a plant-based diet that one can choose from.

 Top Plant-Based Protein Food Sources